wbhaidar/wbhaidar.github.io/src/content/posts/setup-mcp-gns3/Network_MCP_Lab_Guide.md

 ## 🚀 Final Thoughts

-This setup isnt that a cool experiment, but a into the **next phase of network automation** and how we will be interacting with network environments and devices.
+This setup isn't just a cool experiment, but a glimpse into the **next phase of network automation** and how we will soon be interacting with network environments and devices.

 It is a fundamental shift from traditional time consuming approaches such as box by box or writing custom scripts to extract and normalise the data.

+What once required manual time-consuming interaction now takes a **single plain-English prompt**.
+This is fundamentally more flexible and scalable.

 With MCP and LLMs, we will be able to:
 - **Query your network in natural language**
 - Let the **model interpret intent and coordinate tasks and actions**
 - Get **structured output aligning to your requirement**

-What once required manual time-consuming interaction now takes a **single plain-English prompt**.
-This is fundamentally more flexible and scalable.

 You're no longer tied to brittle scripts or static automation.
 You're building an interface where **your LLM becomes an intelligent assistant**, capable of discovering, analysing, and reasoning about your network environment in real time.